PaulinDS/Representation-learning-of-quantum-data-with-probabilistic-VAE/README.md

 In  [VAE_spins_NNNTFIM.ipynb](https://github.com/PaulinDS/Exploring-Latent-Representation-of-Quantum-Phase-Space-with-Variational-Auto-Encode/blob/main/VAE_spins_NNNTFIM.ipynb), there is the entire code used for the simulations on the NNN-TFIM (creation of the dataset with an exact diagonalization, definition of the dVAE and cpVAE, losses, training...)

+In  [VAE_spins_NNNTFIM.ipynb](https://github.com/PaulinDS/Exploring-Latent-Representation-of-Quantum-Phase-Space-with-Variational-Auto-Encode/blob/main/VAE_spins_LRTFIM.ipynb), there is the entire code used for the simulations on the LR-TFIM (creation of the dataset with an exact diagonalization, definition of the dVAE and cpVAE, losses, training...)

 ## Package Versions

 `flax 0.10.4`